ValeriaVG/web-image-info/README.md

 # web-image-info

 Checks if image exists, returns it's width, height and base64 thumbnail and it's dominant color

-* Works with both http & https images
+- Works with both http & https images
-* Rejects with response statusMessage if image is not available
+- Follows redirects
-* Uses _sharp_ for resizing (which is very fast)
+- Uses _sharp_ for resizing (which is very fast)

 ## Installation